The-Politico/politico-interactive-templates/docs/templates.md

 ```

 ## `context`
 You can also provide variables that all instances of your template have available with the `context` key in your `.pitrc` file.
 It should be an object with various keys and values.
-Those keys will then be variable when writing your templates.
+Those keys will then be variables when writing your templates.

 For example, you can add a `credit` value and give it a value:
 ```javascript